elmondino/timeline/README.md

 ## Getting Started

+First install the dependencies by running the command:

+npm i

-First, run the development server:
+and then run the development server:

 ```bash
 npm run dev